yuantuo666/CSC4160/HW1/Assignment_1.md

     > Region: US East (N. Virginia)

+    Among these instances, the CPU and memory performance of them are ranked as `c5d.large` > `m5.large` > `t3.medium`.
+The `c5d.large` instance has the best performance, which is expected because it is "Compute Optimized".
+For `m5.large`, it is "General Purpose".
+For `t3.medium`, it is "Burstable General-purpose".
+The performance of these instances is consistent with their instance types, as described [here](https://aws.amazon.com/ec2/instance-types/).

     Full log can be found in file `q1.log`.

 ## Question 2: Measure the EC2 Network performance